-(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation and support.
-I am deeply grateful to you. -Bryce)-1 Nephi 1:5-6
+(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation.
+If every reader gave just $1, it would give life to me and my family.
+I am deeply grateful to you for your kindness and generosity. —Bryce)-1 Nephi 1:5-6

 In Joseph Smith’s First Vision accounts he also was praying to the Lord with all his heart, concerned for the sins of the world.
 And as Joseph prayed, he likewise saw a “pillar of fire,” which was also often noted as “light.”